Table of Contents

 What are the causes of ADHD?

 According to modern research, ADHD is caused by brain changes, affecting the areas responsible for focus, attention, and impulsivity.
 Regardless, one cannot pinpoint an exact cause for this condition.
+This is why there are various strategies available on how to manage ADHD.

 How is ADHD Treated?